yoctoproject/poky/documentation/ref-manual/features.rst

 Here are the image features available for all images:

--  *allow-empty-password:* Allows Dropbear and OpenSSH to accept root logins and logins from accounts having an empty password string.
+-  *allow-empty-password:* Allows Dropbear and OpenSSH to accept logins from accounts having an empty password string.

+-  *allow-root-login:* Allows Dropbear and OpenSSH to accept root logins.

 -  *dbg-pkgs:* Installs debug symbol packages for all packages installed in a given image.

--  *debug-tweaks:* Makes an image suitable for development (e.g. allows root logins without passwords and enables post-installation logging).
-   See the 'allow-empty-password', 'empty-root-password', and 'post-install-logging' features in this list for additional information.
+-  *debug-tweaks:* Makes an image suitable for development (e.g. allows root logins, logins without passwords ---including root ones, and enables post-installation logging).
+See the ``allow-empty-password``, ``allow-root-login``, ``empty-root-password``, and ``post-install-logging`` features in this list for additional information.

 -  *dev-pkgs:* Installs development packages (headers and extra library links) for all packages installed in a given image.